ansyblenetwork/aquietlife/_posts/2021-08-05-incrementalism.md

 This brings us to the last comment about winning medals.
 What decisions do really matter?
 What wins medals?

-I honestly thought, before building my applet, that it would basically guarantee profitable trades.
+I honestly thought, before building my applet, that it would basically guarantee profitable trades on average.

 This might not be too far from the truth.
 It makes transparent how one might maintain profitable trading, or even beat the major indicies.
 But the possibility that this rosy picture deviates even a little from the truth, given so much effort, requires some careful deliberation.
 The problem with options trading is that